TPTU: Large Language Model-based AI Agents for Task Planning and Tool Usage: Technical Appendices and Supplementary Material

-\section{Detailed Dataset Description}
+\subsection{Detailed Dataset Description}

 \textbf{Simple SQL queries}: These queries typically involve basic operations such as SELECT, FROM, WHERE, GROUP BY, etc. They are used to retrieve, filter, group, and sort data from a single table.
-We give the Schema of two tables in the SQL database in Table~\ref{tab:schema_simple1} and~\ref{tab:schema_simple2} and list several examples in Table~\ref{tab:simple_qa}.
+We give the Schema of two tables in the SQL database in Table~\ref{tab:schema_simple1} and~\ref{tab:schema_simple2}.

 \textbf{Complex nested SQL queries}: These queries contain subqueries, which are SQL queries nested inside a larger query.
 Nested queries can be used in various clauses such as SELECT, FROM, WHERE, and HAVING.
 They provide a way to perform multiple operations or calculations across multiple tables.
-We give the Schema of two tables in the SQL database in Table~\ref{tab:schema_nest1},~\ref{tab:schema_nest2},~\ref{tab:schema_nest3}, and~\ref{tab:schema_nest4} and list several examples in Table~\ref{tab:nest_qa}.
+We give the Schema of two tables in the SQL database in Table~\ref{tab:schema_nest1},~\ref{tab:schema_nest2},~\ref{tab:schema_nest3}, and~\ref{tab:schema_nest4}.

-\textbf{Complex nested queries utilizing multiple tools}: These are advanced queries that involve multiple tools, such as SQL queries, python code generation, user-defined functions, etc. We give the Schema of two tables in the SQL database in Table~\ref{tab:schema_nest_multi1}, and~\ref{tab:schema_nest_multi2} and list several examples in Table~\ref{tab:nest_multi_tools}.
+\textbf{Complex nested queries utilizing multiple tools}: These are advanced queries that involve multiple tools, such as SQL queries, python code generation, user-defined functions, etc. We give the Schema of two tables in the SQL database in Table~\ref{tab:schema_nest_multi1}, and~\ref{tab:schema_nest_multi2}.
 For verifying the planning ability of the LLM-based AI agents, we select this type of query.

-\section{Prompts Design}
+\subsection{Prompts Design}